 NYC Green Markets

 Greenmarkets are NYC's farmers markets.
 They promote regional agriculture and ensure that New Yorkers have access to the freshest, most nutritious locally grown food the region has to offer.
 At the market you can pick up fresh produce or baked goods, listen to street performers, browse art from local vendors, and people watch.
-Greenmarkets are abundant throughout the city but only pop up on certain days so make sure to check their website before vising.
+Greenmarkets are abundant throughout the city but only occur on certain days of the week so make sure to check each individual market's schedule before visiting.

 New York City is definitely not my dream city but I'm making the best of it while I'm here.
 Feel free to reach out for more recommendations and suggestions!